memgraph/docs/docs/reference-guide/graph-algorithms.md

 relationship expansion syntax.
 In the brackets following the `*WSHORTEST` algorithm definition, you need to define what relationship or node property carries the weight, for example, `[*WSHORTEST (r, n | r.weight)]`.
-Below are several examples of how to use the BFS in Memgraph.
+Below are several examples of how to use the WSHORTEST in Memgraph.

 ### Getting various results